 You gain chartered or associate status by following one of the routes approved by the Royal Institution of Chartered Surveyors (RICS).

-- You could enter a job with some subjects at National 5 and Highers.
-This is accompanied by 4 years of supervised structured on the job training towards the AssocRICS qualification, as an associate member of RICS.
+You could enter a job with some subjects at National 5 and Highers and train towards the AssocRICS qualification (associate member of RICS) for 4 years.

-- Alternatively, if you have a Higher National Certificate (HNC) or Higher National Diploma (HND) you could get a trainee job and work towards RICS associate membership with two years of supervised training.
+Alternatively, if you have an HNC or Higher National Diploma, you could get a trainee job and work towards RICS associate membership with two years of supervised training.

 Minerals surveying is a small specialism.
 There are jobs in local government and in the Valuation Office Agency (VOA).
 Other employers include the oil industry and private coal mining and quarrying companies.
 Many posts are abroad, in countries such as Malaysia, South Africa and Australia.
 Some jobs now deal with environmental issues, such as waste disposal and landfill.